 Recommended reading: What is IPSec?
 Internet Protocol Security and cellular IoT

-Benefits of using a VPN for IoT devices
+Things to consider when choosing a VPN for IoT devices

 Whether a VPN is needed really depends on the specific IoT use case.
 VPNs can be complex to implement and increase the total cost of ownership for deployments.
 In some instances, VPNs can also limit flexibility.